UC Blue Ash College

 Frequently Asked Questions

-This certificate program is primarily taught face-to-face in the classroom with a few courses delivered in the hybrid format (partially online and partially face-to-face).
+This certificate program is primarily taught online with a few courses delivered in the hybrid format (partially online and partially face-to-face).

 The general education courses may be taken prior to the medical assisting (MA) courses which may allow students to spread the program out over a longer period of time.
-Once a student is accepted into the certificate program, all medical assisting classes must be taken in consecutive order.
+Once a student is accepted into the certificate program, all medical assisting classes must be taken in consecutive order, full-time.

 Students can work any job so long as that job does not prevent them from attending classes or the practicum experience in an actual medical office.